Code-Institute-Submissions/zeeshan-shah-pp1/README.md

 Google Fonts was used to import the chosen fonts for use in the site.

-I have chosen multiple fonts for my project.
-I used Ribeye font for my Logo.
-This font gives an extra magnificent style to my logo.
-I have used Merriweather for my headings.
-It’s a solid, well constructed, legible serif and has a range of font weights available.
-For paragraphs, I used Inconsolata, which is a clean, stable font that reads well even in small size.
-Sans-Serif has been used as a fallback.
-Font weights of 300, 500 and 700 have been used on the website.
+I have selected multiple fonts for my project.
+I used the Ribeye font for my logo.
+This font gives my logo an extra awesome style.
+I used Merriweather for my headlines.
+It's a solid, well-constructed, legible serif and comes in a range of weights.
+For paragraphs, I used Inconsolata, a clean, stable font that's easy to read even at a small size.
+Sans serif was used as a fallback.
+Font weights of 300, 500 and 700 were used on the website.

 ### Images

-Images has been chosen in accordance to showcase the colourful ice cream parlour and providing a vaste range of flavours.
+The images have been appropriately chosen to showcase the colorful ice cream parlor and offer a wide variety of flavors.

-Images has been sized in order to match design and has been changed to .webp format for better website performance.
+Images have been resized to fit the theme and changed to .webp format for better site performance.

+---

 ## Features

----
-Thewebsite is comprised of 5 pages, the index page(landing page), about us page, menu page, contact page and the feedback page.
+The website consists of 5 pages, the index page (landing page), the about us page, the menu page, the contact page and the feedback page.

 ### Index Page